The five best activities to experience on a Brisbane to Townsville road trip

 Where should I stay between Townsville and Brisbane?

-Once you secure campervan hire in Brisbane, we recommend reserving campground space at the major destinations along your route - especially during summer and school holidays.
-These places will book out, and travel with kids can get tricky once the family-friendly accommodations get snapped up.
-Some of the most popular locations to stay are as follows:
+Once you secure campervan hire in Brisbane, we recommend reserving campground space at the major towns along your route—especially during summer and school holidays.
+These places will book out fast, and travelling with kids can get tricky once the family-friendly accommodations get snapped up.
+Some of the most popular locations to stay on your holiday include:

 • Sunshine Coast